Put a cork in them: Yadkin Valley wineries are still on hold as other businesses prepare to open

+“The weekend before (Executive Order), we were slammed packed with people walking our trails, doing tastings with music, we had a food truck,” said Medaloni.

-The following week the winery like so many other restaurants and breweries was shut down.
-Medaloni has seen his sales plummet in the past six weeks as the winery is only open for wine pickup or online sales, “It’s been a scary situation, we are to reinvent the wheel by doing Zoom tastings every Monday at 5:30 pm,” said Medaloni.
+The following week, the winery, like so many other restaurants and breweries, was shut down.
+Medaloni has seen his sales plummet in the past six weeks as the winery is only open for wine pickup or online sales.

+“It’s been a scary situation.
+We are to reinvent the wheel by doing Zoom tastings every Monday at 5:30 p.m.,” said Medaloni.

+“We have reserves set aside.
+However, they’re only going to last so long, and the longer this goes, the more we dig into that,” said Byrd.

-While many retailers are preparing to open their doors later this week the wineries will remain closed aside from people picking up bottles.
+While many retailers are preparing to open their doors later this week, the wineries will remain closed aside from letting people pick up bottles.
 That’s more than 50 wineries that are not allowed to have tastings and events on the property.

 RELATED: My 2 Cents: How media is becoming more personal